How should the Grand National fences be ridden? H&H finds out... - Horse & Hound

 The Canal Turn (almost a 90-degree turn at fence eight and 24), he added, should be jumped on an angle, which allows jockeys to get a good sight of Valentine’s Brook next up at fence nine and 25.

-“At The Chair [fence 15], I again remind the jockeys to give themselves plenty of room because it’s a big fence,” said Brian.
+“At The Chair [fence 15], I again remind the jockeys to give themselves plenty of room because it’s a big fence,” says Brian.

 Article continues below…